blue-10/Blue10CLI/README.md

 The help option is an always available option that you can add to any command to see what the command does and how to manipulate it.
 Simply add `-h`, `-?` or `--help` at the end of a command to view all the sub-commands and options of any command.

-This is the *root command* of the blue 10 cli.
+This is the *root command* of the Blue10 CLI.
 From here you can see that we have several sub-commands.
 We have already used the `credentials` sub-command to check if we have a good connection to a blue10 environment.

-The current version of the blue10 cli provides 5 aditional sub-commands: `administration`, `vendor`, `invoice`, `glaccount` and `vatcode`.
-These can be used to manage different parts of your blue10 environment.
+The current version of the Blue10 CLI provides 5 aditional sub-commands: `administration`, `vendor`, `invoice`, `glaccount` and `vatcode`.
+These can be used to manage different parts of your Blue10 environment.

 ## Administration

-Run for following command
+Run following command

 ```
 .\Blue10Cli.exe administration -h